brittlewis12/autogguf/README.md

                         Defaults to false.
   --skip-upload         Skip uploading converted files to HuggingFace Hub.
 Defaults
                         to false.
+  --only-upload         Upload the .gguf files in the current directory to HuggingFace
+                        Hub.
+Defaults to false.
   --no-accelerator, -n  Disable GPU acceleration for llama.cpp compilation.
 Only
                         takes effect when installing or updating llama.cpp.
 Defaults to false.